Revol Bunin: Death and legacy

 Bunin wrote music scores for 48 motion pictures, cartoons, and documentaries.
 He left 45 major compositions, including nine symphonies, numerous sonatas, quartets, trios, an opera, romances, and several concertos for both piano and violin.
-His viola concerto (Op.
-22) was composed in 1953 and dedicated to his close friend, violist Rudolf Barshay, who would later found and direct the Moscow Chamber Orchestra.
+His Viola Concerto was composed in 1953 and dedicated to his close friend, violist Rudolf Barshai, who would later found and direct the Moscow Chamber Orchestra.